sasdallas/Ethereal/hexahedron/drivers/usb/README.txt

 When you find a device, use usb_createDevice to create a new USBDevice_t structure, and then use usb_initializeDevice to initialize the device and select a configuration.

-Make sure to register a poll method as your device will often be probed to find any new ports.

 ==== IV.
 Using this stack as an inspiration

 I'd highly recommend you don't.
 Some of the code is kind of messy and strewn together, using externs to avoid having weird header calls.